 Cutting Tooling Leather with the Cricut

-Tandy tooling leather is a stiff leather that is often used for things like wallets and belts.
+Tandy tooling leather is a stiff leather that is often used for things like wallets, luggage tags, and belts.
 Because it is so thick, you will need to use the Cricut Maker with the Knife Blade.
 You can learn more about cutting materials with the Knife Blade.
 I highly recommend reading that post.
 There’s a lot you need to know before using your Knife Blade.
 I go into some of it below, but it’s a tricky blade that can damage your materials, blade, and machine if not used properly.

 Again, make sure you read my Knife Blade post before you start.